Atlanta rapper Young Thug faces new charges in RICO case

 - Young ThugAmerican rapper

-ATLANTA (AP) — Atlanta rapper Young Thug, who’s accused of conspiracy to violate Georgia’s RICO Act and participation in a criminal street gang, is facing six new felony charges along with four others linked to the case.
+Atlanta rapper Young Thug, who’s accused of conspiracy to violate Georgia’s criminal racketeering law and participation in a criminal street gang, is facing six new felony charges along with four others linked to the case.

 The new charges stem from what investigators found during Williams’ arrest on the original May 9 indictment at his home in Atlanta's upscale Buckhead neighborhood, authorities said.